Skip to content

 Read (materializer ← log):

-Separate checkpoint storage
+Separate coord storage